Whistle Blow Retaliation Is Against the Law!

 Because of the disregarded whistle blow, the employer was the source of two separate passenger boat accidents that resulted in three deaths.
 As part of the whistle blow complaint, Hamill is asking for punitive damages and back pay, since he was subjected to retaliatory acts after his whistle blow, such as poor assessment reports and humiliation.
 A widow of one of the victims is also suing the employer for wrongful death.

 A worker has the right to caution the appropriate authorities of unlawful acts.
-If you feel that your employer is doing something wrong, then you should contact Shegerian & Associates for legal assistance!
+If you feel that your employer is doing something wrong, then you should hire a highly experienced whistleblowing lawyers Shegerian & Associates for legal assistance!